sriramj19/nautilus/README.md

 ## Development server

-Run `yarn start` or `npm run start` for a dev server.
+Run `yarn devStart` or `npm run devStart` for a dev server.
 Navigate to `http://localhost:3003/`.
 The app will automatically reload if you change any of the source files.